Indians in Japan: Education

-Indians who send their children to school in Japan generally select English-medium schools.

 The first Indian-specific school, India International School in Japan, was established in 2004 in Tokyo's Koto ward at the initiative of some of the old trading families based in Tokyo and Yokohama.

 The Global Indian International School, a Singapore-based school, has operated a branch in Tokyo since 2006, and plans to open another in Yokohama in 2008.
 They follow the Indian Central Board of Secondary Education curriculum.
 Other migrants leave their children behind in their native states, either with grandparents or at the boarding schools, in order to avoid interrupting their education.

 Jeevarani "Rani Sanku" Angelina established the Little Angels International School (now Musashi International School Tokyo), which caters to Japanese students.

-Tourism

-The leading motivations for Indian tourists to Japan are eating Japanese cuisine, sightseeing, shopping, walking around and experiencing Japanese culture and history.
-March 2024 marked the highest ever number yet of inbound tourists from India to Japan.